entropyxyz/programs/README.md

 ## Example Custody Program with Config: [`example-basic-transaction`](./examples/basic-transaction/src/lib.rs)

-This example validates that an an EVM transaction request recipient exists on a list of whitelistd addresses.
-It also uses a configuration, which allows the user to modify the whitelisted addresses without having to recompile the program (i.e. update the whitelist from the browser).
+This example validates that an an EVM transaction request recipient exists on a list of whitelisted addresses.
+It also uses a configuration which allows the user to modify the whitelisted addresses without having to recompile the program (i.e. update the whitelist from the browser).

 You can compile the program by running: